yapsterapp/a-frame/README.md

 so you can see both the specification of the cofx data arg `:a-frame.cofx/arg` and the resolved `<data-arg>`

-## error handling
+## error handling and resumption

-Whenever an error occurs during interceptor-chain processing the following things happen
+Whenever an error occurs during interceptor-chain processing the following things happen:
 * the current operation is halted
 * the causal exception is wrapped in an `ex-info` with a full description of the state of the interceptor-chain when the error happened,